ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 AQL queries may now report a higher memory usage and thus run into memory limits sooner, see Higher reported memory usage for AQL queries.

-The RocksDB block cache metric rocksdb_block_cache_usage
+The RocksDB block cache metric rocksdb_block_cache_usage now also includes the

 memory used for table building, table reading, file metadata, flushing and